The Team of the Neurodiversity Foundation:

 – Signsgame team: External research team from Fontys

-This team is developing and researching prototypes for quick comprehension and usecases of the signs language through gamified learning.
+This team was developing and researching prototypes for quick comprehension and usecases of the signs language through gamified learning.
 They are very clever and balanced team, and we hope that their innovation will lead new users through the initial stages of using the autistic sign language called Signs.

 – Dominique de Brabander